-PROVISIONS ADDITIONAL INFORMATION REFERENCES 2.4 Elementary- and Secondary-Level Programs of Study: Compulsor ry Content Under the powers conferred upon the Minister by section 461 of the Education Act , the Minister modified the programs of study that she had set for the teaching of compulsory and elective elementary- and secondary-level subjects by adding information on students' Progression of Learning, except for the following programs: Integrative Project, Personal Orientation Project, Exploration of Vocational Training and Entrepreneurship.
-The Progression of Learning documents for elementary- and secondary-level programs of study are available on the MELS Web site.
+PROVISIONS ADDITIONAL INFORMATION REFERENCES 2.4 Elementary- and Secondary-Level Programs of Study : Compulsory Content Under the powers conferred upon the Minister by section 461 of the Education Act , the Minister modified the programs of study that he had established for compulsory and elective elementary- and secondary-level subjects by adding information on students' Progression of Learning, except for the following programs : Integrative Project, Personal Orientation Project, Exploration of Vocational Training and Entrepreneurship.
+The Progression of Learning documents for elementary- and secondary-level programs of study are available on the MEESR Web site.
 The Progression of Learning documents for each program of study set out the knowledge students must acquire and be able to use each year.
 These documents modify the programs of study by complementing them.
 EA, s.
 461 3 EVALUATION OF LEARNING AND PROVINCIAL REPORT CARD 3.1 Provincial Report Card All schools in Québec have been using a standardized provincial report card since July 1, 2011.
 Specific formats are provided for the student report card for preschool, elementary and secondary education, respectively.
-The report cards must include the information set forth in the BSR.
-Gradual-implementation procedures with regard to the rules for the evaluation of learning for certain subjects will continue for the 2014-2015 school year.
-In section 1 of the provincial report card, it must be understood that the information requested regarding the student's name can consist of that student's bar code as well as the name of his or her homeroom teacher or of his or her tutor, and that the information regarding the student's class can also include the identification number of his or her group.
+The report cards must include the information set out in the BSR.
+Gradual-implementation procedures with regard to the rules for the evaluation of learning for certain subjects will continue for the 2015-2016 school year.
+In section 1 of the provincial report card, the information requested regarding the student's name can also consist of that student's bar code as well as the name of his or her homeroom teacher or tutor, and the information regarding the student's class can also include the identification number of his or her group.
 The provincial report card is issued for each of the three terms.
-For each term, the report card must contain a subject mark for each subject taught and the group average.
-This provision may continue to be implemented gradually for the 2014-2015 school year, with the result that, for certain subjects, a subject mark and group average may not appear on the report card for EA, s.
+For each term, the report card must contain a subject mark for each subject taught and the group average for the subject.
+This provision may continue to be implemented gradually for the 2015-2016 school year, with the result that, for certain subjects, a subject mark and group average may not appear on the report card for Term 1 or Term 2.
+This may be the case when not enough evaluations have taken place during either of these terms.
+The subjects to which this may apply are listed below.
+EA, s.
 459